vymao/SNVCurate/README.md

 3. If there are matched normals, run HaplotypeCaller on these normals using `HaplotypeCaller_read.py`.

 ### Post-Processing (under `SNVCurate/postProcessing/`):
 This is best run on an interactive session with 5G of memory.
-There are two ways to run this pipeline:
-1. Create a config file.
-See `config.json` for details.
-2. Run `runAll.sh`.

-**OR**

 1. Run the script `Intersect.sh` to intersect the two calls.
 2. Run the script `Filter.sh` to filter the intersection.